tock/tock/doc/reference/trd-appid.md

 use a subset of available system calls.

-Application identifiers are distinct from process identifiers; an application identifier is per-application (persists across restarts of a process binary, for example), while a process identifier identifies a particular execution of that binary.
+Application identifiers are distinct from process identifiers.
+An application identifier is per-application (persists across restarts of a process binary, for example), while a process identifier identifies a particular execution of that binary.
 At any time on a Tock device, each process has a unique process identifier,